project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy_simplifed.md

 - cd sunbird-devops/deploy

-- ./certbot.sh (if you don't have a valid ssl certificate, and have a valid dns name)
+- ./certbot.sh (if you don't have a valid ssl certificate, and have a valid domain name)

 - edit all the mandatory fields in  deploy/config file